A Thurber Carnival

 A Thurber Carnival is a revue by James Thurber, adapted by the author from his stories, cartoons and casuals (humorous short pieces), nearly all of which originally appeared in The New Yorker.
-It was directed by Burgess Meredith.
+It was directed by Burgess Meredith with James Starbuck serving as associate director.
 Following a six city tryout, during which Thurber continued to rewrite the show, it premiered on Broadway on February 26, 1960, and ran for 223 performances, with a break from June 25 to September 5.
 It closed on November 26, 1960.
 The title is similar to that of The Thurber Carnival (1945), Thurber's most successful collection of stories and drawings.

 Cast and format

 The nine member cast played roles generically designated as First Man, First Woman, etc., as listed in the published script.
 Each of these roles included portrayals of numerous characters within the revue's 16 sketches.
 The opening night cast was as follows:

 These were supported by the jazz music of the Don Elliott Quartet (Jack Six, Jimmy Raney, Ronnie Bedford and Don Elliott).

 James Thurber played himself in 88 performances, dictating letters in the sketch "File and Forget".